cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 server without first running an exhaustive dictionary attack.
 Another essential requirement from AKE protocols for use in OPAQUE is to provide forward secrecy (against active attackers).

+In {{JKX18}}, security is proven for one instance (i.e., one key) of the OPAQUE protocol, and without batching.
+There is currently no security analysis available for the OPAQUE protocol described in this document in a setting with multiple server keys or batching.

 ## Related Protocols